-As well as laying out the plan and design for closure, the plan also includes an amount for aftercare which is the period after completion of the closure works to monitor a) the guaranteed quality of the works undertaken and b) the longer-term monitoring (current estimate 5yrs) of the site for environmental compliance.
-It should be noted that where closure works are undertaken by contractor point a) will be covered by that contractor.
+As well as laying out the plan and design for closure, the plan also includes a cost of aftercare which is the period after completion of the closure works to monitor a) the guaranteed quality of the works undertaken and b) the longer-term monitoring (current estimate 5 of years) of the site for environmental compliance.
+It should be noted that where closure works are undertaken by a contractor, point a) will be covered by that contractor.